michael-rowe/ai-in-hpe/README.md

 So I've put together a curriculum for myself.
 This site is the framework for that curriculum, which I'll update as I work through my notes.

-And I figured I might as well do all the work in public, just in case it's useful for someone else.
+And I figured I might as well do all the work in public, just in case it's useful for someone else. **I've done the most work on the page for [prompting](./prrompt.md), so you can get a sense of the style of this resource**.

 **Background**